guyera/ss-osu-system/README.md

 ```

 There is a classification_feedback argument that could be added, but our system does not currently implement it.

-There is also a given_detection argument that will be supported in our final system, but that is not yet supported in this version.

 While our system will function if the detection_feedback argument is omitted, it will apply its initial strategy throughout, rather than demonstrating adaptation.
 We are assuming that the main evaluation runs will be with detection_feedback turned on.